microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 >
 > * Using an existing Azure OpenAI services
 > * Web chat (private endpoints for Bing API services are not available)
-> * SharePoint connector (secure endpoints for Azure Logic Apps and SharePoint connector for Logic Apps are not yet available)
+> * SharePoint connector (private endpoints for Azure Logic Apps and SharePoint connector for Logic Apps are not yet available)
 >
 >It is recommended to use "secure mode" with a DDoS Protection Plan for Virtual Network Protection, but it is not required.
 There is a limit of 1 DDoS protection plan for a subscription in a region.
 You can reuse an existing DDoS plan in your tenant, Information Assistant can deploy one for you, or you can choose to not use a DDoS Protection Plan on your virtual network.
 >